 “I won’t slow us down.”
 The sooner he reached the tower, the sooner he’d be able to return and make the Udyneans pay.
 Dylan turned from the woman towards the gap in the trees.
 The soft crunch of footsteps caught his ear as his travelling companions followed at a casual and firm pace.

 He forced his gaze to remain steadfast on that one section as he strode though the camp.
 If he didn’t, then it wandered, settling on what he didn’t want to see.

 The burnt remains weren’t as numerous here as at the fore.
 That meant more corpses like the ones back on the path.
 Only now, the birds had started appearing.
 He could see the flutter of piebald wings just on the edge of his vision, and above, the brown and white-speckled body of a falcon circled.
 Ignoring them was far harder than he’d expected.
-Each new movement tempted his eye and tricked his thoughts into court the possibility of their being an impending threat.
+Each new movement tempted his eye and tricked his thoughts into courting the possibility of there being an impending threat.

 Their little trio were the only people alive out here.

-Besides, Authril said the Udyneans had all headed back west whereas their passage would take them on a comparatively straight easterly route.
+Besides, Authril had said the Udyneans had all headed back west whereas their passage would take them on a comparatively easterly route.
 And once they’d reached Toptower, it was on to… Well, he couldn’t quite recall the place they’d passed through on his way down here, but he knew their first stop.
 He could consult the map once they’d arrived at the village.